top of page

 The Curriculum and Learning Lens: Strategic and Sustainable Coherence

-We've all seen those massive curriculum binders that look impressive on a shelf but don't really change what happens at a desk on a Thursday afternoon.
+We've all seen those massive curriculum documents that look impressive but don't really change what happens in the classroom.
 Real coherence is different.
-It’s about making sure the story of the learning actually makes sense to the kids.
+It’s about clearly identifying the truly essential learning so the core story actually makes sense to everyone.

 Inclusion